Kyura-Ground/cooking-kernel/README.md

 ---

 ### 🚀 Overview
-**SkyWarp** is a high-performance, automated kernel building environment designed for efficiency and simplicity.
+**Singularity** is a high-performance, automated kernel building environment designed for efficiency and simplicity.
 This repository contains the core scripts and configurations required to compile the SkyWarp kernel with modern toolchains and optimizations.

 ### ✨ Key Features
 - 🛠️ **Modern Toolchains**: Powered by the latest AOSP Clang and GCC cross-compilers.